The Buoys (American band): History

+In 2023, the Buoys were inducted into the Luzerne County Arts & Entertainment Hall of Fame.
+They were among the inaugural class of inductees.

 Collections

 An album on compact disc of eighteen of The Buoys' songs was released in 1993 by Movieplay S.A., Intermusic, Inc., and Remember Records, in some markets as Give Up Your Guns and in others as Timothy: Golden Classics.
 Both albums contained the same cover image: a vintage photograph by Michael Ochs of the five core band members standing before the entrance of a building, under an awning that says "Timothy".
 On the right, "Give Up Your Guns" is spraypainted on the wall of the building.

 This collection includes most of their pressed recordings, although an alternate B-side take of "Liza's Last Ride" did not make it on.
 According to Rupert Holmes's webmaster, this pressing is unauthorized, and neither Holmes nor The Buoys receive any royalties from its sales.